Arjunkhera/lab-experiments/soft-computing/manual.md

 python [path to input file] [number of features] [threshold=0]
 ```

-**Node :** auto associative model is a subset of hetero associative model and can be implemented using the same program.
+**Note :** auto associative model is a subset of hetero associative model and can be implemented using the same program.